-The arts and Fairfield Center for the Creative Arts (FCCA) is a prime example.
-A principal goal of the Arty's Theme Song Contest, the playwright contest, the arts consortium and the Arts Gone Wild Gala was to show that you can build broad alliances and make money and joy even when the budget boat is rocking and the engine is wheezing on four dollar a gallon fumes.
+The arts and Fairfield Center for Creative Arts (FCCA) is a prime example.
+A principal goal of the Arty's Theme Song Contest, the playwright contest, the arts consortium and the Arts Gone Wild Gala was to show that you can build broad alliances and make money and joy even when the budget boat is rocking and the engine is wheezing on \$4-a-gallon fumes.

-If the council does the right thing and funds the arts grants wisely as recommended by the Cultural Arts Awards Committee, FCCA will be bustling with people.
+f the council does the right thing and funds the arts grants wisely as recommended by the Cultural Arts Awards Committee, FCCA will be bustling with people.
 That starts with "P" and that rhymes with "C" and that stands for cash.
-Owing to the council granting free rent, more cash carrying folks will be around FCCA than ever before.
-Post the rehearsal and performance schedule on the BUFF web site, give this pubic data to the local businesses, and set up local discounts and coupons to retail and theatre.
-Imagine if the FCCA had a web site, on line ticketing and emboldened management.